-• What other enforcement options are available in your jurisdiction for each of the intellectual property rights described in section A?
+17. What other enforcement options are available for each of the intellectual property rights described above?
 For example, civil court proceedings, intellectual property office proceedings, administrative proceedings, alternative dispute resolution.

 It is possible to file a civil action against an infringement of IP rights.
 Lawsuits for infringement, non-infringement, invalidation and cancellation claims are possible.
 Within the scope of these proceedings, preliminary injunctions are possible.
 Dispute resolution is another option; however, it does not have any effect for invalidation proceedings.